 We collect information about you in the following ways:

-From Third Parties: This may include information about you that we license from private sources, obtain from public sources, or receive from clients and users of our services.
+From Third Parties.
+This may include information about you that we license from private sources, obtain from public sources, or receive from clients and users of our services, all of which may include information that falls in the categories listed in the preceding paragraph.
 Examples of public sources include census information, real property records, court records, assessor information, tax rolls, telephone directories, and web directories and information.
 As for information we receive from clients, an example may be that a retail client has information about your visits, purchases, returns, deliveries, coupons, loyalty club participation, etc. When we work with such a client, we may use that information in combination with other data.

 Whenever we use any third-party owned data we rely on that third party to tell us how their own privacy policies limit our use of personal data, consistent with our contracts with that third party.
 These third parties are responsible for determining the privacy and protection of their data, and any inquiries about the use of your data by that third party should be directed to them in those cases that Civis is not the controller of the data.
 We’ll let you know when your inquiries should be directed to a third party.

-Automatically when you visit our site or use our services: This information can vary depending on your browser and device settings, but it could include the content you view on our site or services; the date and time of your access; how long you use our site or services; the type of web browser you are using (for example, Chrome, Safari, Firefox); the type of device you are using (for example, whether you’re on a mobile phone); and your Internet Protocol address (which is a unique set of numbers to identify devices connected to a network).
+Automatically when you visit our site or use our services.
+This information can vary depending on your browser and device settings, but it could include the content you view on our site or services; the date and time of your access; how long you use our site or services; the type of web browser you are using (for example, Chrome, Safari, Firefox); the type of device you are using (for example, whether you’re on a mobile phone); your Internet Protocol address (which is a unique set of numbers to identify devices connected to a network); and other geolocation, Internet or other electronic network activity data.
 See the section below titled Cookies and Tracking for more information.

-We may combine information from all of these sources.
+We may combine information from all of these sources and draw inferences from all of the categories of information we collect.

 Civis does not respond to “do not track” and similar signals from browsers.